mailjet/wordpress-mailjet-plugin-apiv3/README.md

 * The all new V5 Mailjet plugin for Wordpress has been completely redesigned and includes many new features.
 * Improved plugin settings for simplified configuration
 * Redesigned subscription widget for easier setup and more options - mandatory, optional or hidden form fields, custom subscription confirmation page, and more.
+* Integration with **Contact Form 7** - add a "Subscribe to our newsletter" checkbox to any Contact Form 7 form and easily add subscribers to your contact lists
-* Integration with WooCommerce is included - customers can subscribe to your newsletter during checkout.
+* Integration with **WooCommerce** - customers can subscribe to your newsletter during checkout.
 More integrations are coming soon.
 * More flexibility - use filters to set your own subscription confirmation email template or texts inside the email, set your own thank you page, or widget form.

 ## Description